-Unless exempted, all associate degree seeking students will be assessed for college readiness.
-Other programs may also require placement testing before enrollment into specific courses.
+Unless exempted, all associate degree seeking students will be assessed for college readiness and other programs may also require placement testing before enrollment into specific courses, including:

 In addition to other exemption criteria, new State Rules under Florida Statute 1008.30 that are part of Developmental Education Reform have expanded placement test exemption avenues to include certain high school graduates, as well as active duty military personnel.